SylvainRX/WDMyCloud-MediaSorter/README.md

 <p>
 The modification you may do after using SSH to log into your WD My Cloud may void its warranty and I won't take any responsibility over that.
-This tutorial is only for an informative purpose.<br/>
+This tutorial only exists as an informative purpose.<br/>
 <b>The firmware version on the WD My Cloud that has been used for
 this project is v04.04.02-105 and this setup won't function on earlier builds.</b>